FREQUENTLY ASKED QUESTIONS

 What needs to be brought in when registering my child for religious education classes?

-The "Registration Form" and "Requirements and Commitment Statement" need to be filled out completely and brought in to the Religious Education office, along with the payment.
+The "Registration Form" and "Requirements and Commitment Statement" need to be filled out completely for each student and submitted to the Religious Education office, along with the payment.
 These forms can be found in the Registration Packet.
-If it is the first time registering in the program, a copy of the child's Baptism Certificate also needs to be submitted.
+If it is the first time registering in the program, a copy of the child's Baptism Certificate is to be included with the forms.
+All forms, documents, and certificates need to be submitted at the time of registration.

 Who can submit the forms to register a child in the program?

-One of the parents need to be present in the office to submit the forms and to complete the process of registering their child in the program.
+One of the parents needs to be present in the office to submit the forms and to complete the process of registering their child in the program.
 Registrations will not be accepted or processed through third parties (i.e. grandparents, relatives, friends, etc.).
+If submitting the registration via email, the parent must submit all necessary forms and documents to the designated registration email.

 How will I know which class day my child is registered for?

-At the time of registration, you will be informed which class day your child will be registered for the catechetical year.
+At the time of registration, the parent will be informed which class day their child will be registered for the catechetical year.

 Can I change my child's class day after I complete the registration?